Compression as Adaptation: Implicit Visual Representation with Diffusion Foundation Models: Additional Experiments and Findings

-Beyond reconstruction, implicit visual representations can function as \emph{visual memories} that directly influence the generation behavior of the underlying diffusion foundation model.
+Beyond reconstruction, implicit visual representations can remember the sample and influence the generation behavior of the underlying diffusion foundation model.
 In practice, we observe that the number of fine-tuning iterations plays a critical role in balancing faithful memorization of a given visual signal and preservation of the model’s general generative capability.

+Specifically, as the model becomes increasingly overfitted to the target image, samples generated from partially related prompts become more similar to that overfitted image.
+We provide examples in Figure \ref{fig:vs-iter-comparison} and Figure \ref{fig:vs-iter-gen}, including the reconstructed images and the edited images in terms of different overfitting iterations.
+As we can see, more overfitting iterations generally improve the editing and reconstruction results.
+However, it will also influence the generation with different prompts (Figure \ref{fig:vs-iter-gen}).

-Specifically, excessive fine-tuning to overfit a single signal can substantially degrade the foundation model’s ability to generate diverse and semantically coherent content.
-As the adaptation increasingly memorizes the target visual instance, the model gradually loses its original generative prior, leading to a collapse in generalization.
-At the same time, the reconstruction (compression) quality is improved.
-This effect is particularly pronounced when the optimization is continued well beyond the point of reconstruction saturation.
-We further find that this trade-off is strongly dependent on the capacity of the underlying foundation model.
+We further find that this trade-off between fitting iterations and memory capability is strongly dependent on the capacity of the underlying foundation model.
 Larger and more expressive models (e.g., Qwen-Image-20B \citep{wu2025qwen}) exhibit higher resilience to adaptation, requiring substantially more optimization steps (often exceeding 500 iterations) before noticeable degradation of generative ability occurs.
-In contrast, smaller models (e.g., Wan-2.1-1.3B \citep{wan2025wan}) are significantly more fragile: even moderate levels of overfitting can quickly disrupt their original generation behaviour.
+In contrast, smaller or weaker models are significantly more fragile: even moderate levels of overfitting can quickly disrupt their original generation behaviour, and highly irrelevant prompts can also be influenced (Wan-2.1-14B in \Cref{fig:edit_video2}.)